Blendify/blender-manual/blender_docs/manual/physics/soft_body/settings.rst

    *Self-Collision* is working only if you have activated *Use Edges*.

 Self Collision
-   When enabled, allows you to control how Blender will prevent the Soft Body from intersecting with itself.
+   When enabled, allows you to control how Blender will prevent the soft body from intersecting with itself.
    Every vertex is surrounded with an elastic virtual ball.
    Vertices may not penetrate the balls of other vertices.
    If you want a good result you may have to adjust the size of these balls.